Sensis/text-field-suggester/README.md

 Requires [jQuery](http://jquery.com/).

-See [example.html](//github.com/sensis/text-field-suggester/blob/master/example.html) for sample usage.
+See [example.html](//github.com/sensis/text-field-suggester/blob/master/example.html) for sample usage, or view a [live demo](http://sensis.github.com/text-field-suggester/example.html) of the same example.

 Tagged releases (minified and gzipped) can be found in the [downloads](//github.com/sensis/text-field-suggester/downloads).